jiogallardy/BapsfShotServer/README.md

 2. Templates folder is for the HTML file that has the divs and such

 3. run.py will run this web app locally on your computer, typically it can be accessed by entering an ip address such as 127.0.0.1 , and pages such as home or 127.0.0.1/home can be accessed by entering the url in the top.
 Will add support for clicking buttons

+4. These are the large files too large to be stored in the github. https://drive.google.com/drive/folders/1BsjQxXU58LKjvMGk0vUkU4jn0Y88TkhC?usp=drive_link